mddunlap924/LangChain-SynData-RAG-Eval/README.md

 What was the outstanding service offered by Pure TalkUSA?
 ```

-When developing an IR or Retrieval Augmented Generation (RAG) system a dataset of context and queries is useful for evaluating the system's ranking effectiveness for a set of custom documents.
-Using LLM prompt engineering a variety of synthetic queries can be used to create a dataset.
-Figure 1 illustrates the process of going from a set of custom documents to building a `Dataset` that can be used to evaluate ranking for IR or RAG systems.
-The `Synthetic Query Generator` process is presented and described in this repository.
-Particularly, this repository demonstrates [zero-shot and few-shot prompting](https://openreview.net/pdf?id=gmL46YMpu2J#:~:text=Importantly%2C%20the%20few%2Dshot%20examples,highly%20efficient%20dual%20encoder%20models.) for highly customizable synthetic queries datasets.
+When building an IR or Retrieval Augmented Generation (RAG) system, a dataset of context and queries is vital for evaluating the system's ranking effectiveness with custom documents.
+The retriever, a crucial component, offers various options like embedding models, sparse vs. dense vs. hybrid retrieval methods, and re-rankers.
+Understanding how to select these components is essential.
+Creating an evaluation dataset for the retriever is the initial step in this process [[Source]](https://blog.llamaindex.ai/boosting-rag-picking-the-best-embedding-reranker-models-42d079022e83).

+By employing LLM prompt engineering, a diverse range of synthetic queries can be generated to form a dataset.
+Figure 1 outlines the process, transforming custom documents into a Dataset for evaluating IR or RAG systems.
+The repository showcases the Synthetic Query Generator process, emphasizing [zero-shot and few-shot prompting](https://openreview.net/pdf?id=gmL46YMpu2J#:~:text=Importantly%2C%20the%20few%2Dshot%20examples,highly%20efficient%20dual%20encoder%20models.) for creating highly customizable synthetic query datasets.

 <p align="center">
     <img src="./imgs/Query-Generator.png"